-Weaving Ossett's History is a project led by Ossett Community Archive to collect and share yarns about the locality of Ossett and Gawthorpe, West Yorkshire.
+Weaving Ossett's History is a project led by Ossett and Gawthorpe Community Archive to collect and share yarns about the locality of Ossett and Gawthorpe, West Yorkshire.
 The yarns are contributed by local (and ex-pat) people of all ages in the areas of heritage which interest them.

 Project Partners so far include: